Metaswitch/clearwater-readthedocs/docs/Manual_Install.md

 Now run the following to upload the configuration to a shared database and propagate it around the cluster.

     /usr/share/clearwater/clearwater-config-manager/scripts/upload_shared_config

-### Setting up S-CSCF configuration

-If I-CSCF functionality is enabled, then you will need to set up the S-CSCF configuration.
-S-CSCF configuration is stored in the `/etc/clearwater/s-cscf.json` file on each sprout node.
-The file stores the configuration of each S-CSCF, their capabilities, and their relative weighting and priorities.

-If you require I-CSCF functionality, log onto your sprout node and create `/etc/clearwater/s-cscf.json` with the following contents:

-    {
-       "s-cscfs" : [
-           {   "server" : "sip:scscf.<sprout_domain>:5054;transport=TCP",
-               "priority" : 0,
-               "weight" : 100,
-               "capabilities" : [<comma separated capabilities>]
-           }
-       ]
-    }

 Then upload it to the shared configuration database by running `sudo /usr/share/clearwater/clearwater-config-manager/scripts/upload_scscf_json`.
 This means that any sprout nodes that you add to the cluster will automatically learn the configuration.